ICC can rule on Rohingya deportations from Myanmar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-THE HAGUE: The International Criminal Court said on Thursday it had jurisdiction to probe the forced deportation of Rohingya Muslims by Myanmar’s military as a possible crime against humanity.
+THE HAGUE: The International Criminal Court said Thursday it had jurisdiction to probe the forced deportation of Rohingya Muslims by Myanmar´s military as a possible crime against humanity.

 Bangladesh, however, is a signatory and the judges said that because the deportations involve a cross-border crime, that gives the court jurisdiction to investigate the plight of the Rohingya.